kigster/sym/README.md

 This library relies on the existance of the 32-byte private key (aka, *a secret*), that must be stored somewhere safely if your encrypted data is to be persisted, for example it can be saved into the keychain on Mac OSX.

-> In fact, we put together a separate file that discusses strategies for protecting your encryption keys, for example you can read about [how to use Mac OS-X Keychain Access application](https://github.com/kigster/secrets-cipher-base64/blob/master/MANAGING-KEYS.md) and other methods.
+> In fact, we put together a separate file that discusses strategies for protecting your encryption keys, for example you can read about [how to use Mac OS-X Keychain Access application](https://github.com/kigster/shhh/blob/master/MANAGING-KEYS.md) and other methods.
 Additions and discussion are welcome.
 Please contribute!

-You can use one key for all encrypted fields, or many keys – perhaps one per deployment environment, etc. While you can have per-field secrets, it seems like an overkill.
+You can use one key for all encrypted fields, or many keys – perhaps one per deployment environment, etc. While you can have per-field shhh, it seems like an overkill.

-__NOTE: it is considered a bad practice to check in the private key into the version control.__  If you keep your secret out of your repo, you can check-in encrypted secrets file directly into the repo.
+__NOTE: it is considered a bad practice to check in the private key into the version control.__  If you keep your secret out of your repo, you can check-in encrypted shhh file directly into the repo.
 As long as the private key itself is safe, the data in your encrypted  will be next to impossible to extract.

 ### Command Line (CLI)